-Food The general recommendation for how much high-quality dry dog food to feed a German Pinscher is one to two cups of food per day, split between two or three meals.
+Food The general recommendation for how much high-quality dry dog food to feed a German Pinscher is one to two cups per day, split between two or three meals.
 This amount is based on average weight and activity level.

 German Pinschers may be territorial when it comes to food and they may present some food and resource guarding behaviors.
 If your German Pinscher displays any resource guarding, consult with a behaviorist to determine the best way to manage the behavior.
 Children should never be allowed to touch or remove food from any dog while it is eating.

 Alone Time German Pinschers may be able to stay home alone for a few hours each day, but they prefer to spend time with their people.
 If they cannot join you on your outing, they should be left in a dog-proofed area or a crate.
 Plenty of exercise should be provided before you leave and directly after you return to prevent negative behaviors.

 Health and Grooming

 Minimal grooming is necessary to keep the German Pinscher's coat in good condition—care includes weekly brushing and baths as needed.
 Trimming nails regularly will help prevent painful splitting, cracking, or breaking a nail.

 A small gene pool means the German Pinscher may be prone to some breed-specific health concerns, including: